 While we advocate a fitted, slim-cut silhouette, it is most crucial to sustaining youthful tailoring with brown and navy color combinations.
 Browns and navies are classic and visually work well together and complement a quasi-formal style perfectly.
 For shoes, opt for an Oxford, brogue, Chelsea boot, or monk strap in dark brown.

 Black blazer and grey trousers work tremendously well for formal and casual looks.
 This separate combination is also a great option if you want to balance out your proportions.
 As with a grey blazer and black trouser combination, stick with simplistic colors to preserve a classic aesthetic.
 Patterned pocket squares will brighten up a solemn black blazer, and will breathe life into this color combination.

 The combination of tweed and denim is a balancing act that requires great tailoring and mindfulness to the type of tweed you opt for.
 Tweed and denim lend more of a traditionalist vibe to your look; think preppy brands like Ralph Lauren and Tommy Hilfiger for inspiration.
 This separate combination is also an appealing option for business casual events.
 Tweed and denim calls for layering and incorporation of cable-knit sweaters and traditionally patterned scarves that work well for the upcoming colder months.

 Coloured Blazer + White Trousers

-White trousers are a favourite choice amongst bloggers and street style stars.
-Wear blazers in classic colours like navy or a muted grass green.
-Pastels can also work, but ensure that you have other darker tones in your look to ground the lighter colours.
+White trousers are a favorite choice amongst bloggers and street style stars.
+Wear blazers in classic colors like navy or a muted grass green.
+Pastels can also work, but ensure that you have other darker tones in your look to ground the lighter colors.
 Also, keep in mind where you will be going.
-White trousers are a great option for weekend looks and more relaxed days, and a coloured blazer can dress your trousers up.
+White trousers are a great option for weekend looks and more relaxed days, and a colored blazer can dress your trousers up.